louisboii747/louisboii747/README.md

 - Python programming for utility development
 - Linux theming and system installation
 - Hardware monitoring and management
+- In depth knowledge of Computer Hardware and Software
+- Knowledge in GDPR regulations
+- First hand experience in infrastructure, exposure to software such as Nutanix, PRTG, Prism Element

 ## Projects ##
 HardwareMon – A hardware fetcher utility that provides detailed system information.